A Prototype for Compositional Probabilistic Infectious Disease Modelling

 Discussion

 Alternative probabilistic programming languages could support similar compositional approaches.
-Gen.jl [35] focuses on programmable inference with explicit control over inference strategies, supporting composition through its combinator-based approach to building generative models.
-However, Gen operates more independently from the broader Julia ecosystem, maintaining its own distribution types rather than using Distributions.jl [21], which negates a key strength of Julia approaches where packages interoperate through shared interfaces.
-Despite this, Gen-based tools demonstrate useful functionality for epidemiological modelling, such as AutoGP.jl [36], which implements real-time inference and automated composition of Gaussian process kernels that could be useful for modelling time-varying epidemiological parameters.
-Genify [37] provides an approach that translates Julia code into Gen models, potentially easing adoption by allowing modellers to write in familiar Julia syntax whilst accessing Gen’s programmable inference capabilities.
-Python-based probabilistic programming languages such as NumPyro [38] built on JAX [39] could enable similar composability [40], with potential advantages from JAX’s focus on efficiency and GPU scaling.
+Gen.jl [45] focuses on lower-level implementation of probabilistic programs compared to Turing.jl, with composition support through nested generative function calls and combinators of generative functions.
+However, Gen.jl operates more independently from the broader Julia ecosystem, maintaining its own distribution types rather than using Distributions.jl [28], which negates a key strength of Julia approaches where packages interoperate through shared interfaces.
+Despite this, Gen-based tools demonstrate useful functionality for epidemiological modelling, such as AutoGP.jl [46], which implements real-time inference and automated composition of Gaussian process kernels that could be useful for modelling time-varying epidemiological parameters.
+Genify [47] provides an approach that translates Julia code into Gen models, potentially easing adoption by allowing modellers to write in familiar Julia syntax whilst accessing Gen’s programmable inference capabilities.
+Python-based probabilistic programming languages such as NumPyro [48] and Oryx [49] built on JAX [50] could enable similar composability [52], with potential advantages from JAX’s focus on efficiency and GPU scaling.
 However, the smaller JAX-specific ecosystem compared to general Python packages, JAX’s optimisation for neural network tasks, and Python PPLs’ more programmer-oriented syntax that diverges from mathematical notation may create barriers for epidemiological modellers.
-Julia [19] supports GPU computing with ongoing work to expand integration into Turing.jl [8].
-JuliaBUGS.jl [41] offers an alternative Julia-based PPL with BUGS syntax that also builds off of Distributions.jl.
-Unlike imperative probabilistic programming languages such as Turing.jl, JuliaBUGS.jl uses a declarative graph-based approach where users specify directed graphical models by explicitly stating conditional dependencies between variables.
+As well as imperative probabilistic programming languages (specifies how to perform computations through explicit sequences of commands) such as Turing.jl, there are declarative graph-based approaches (specifies what should be computed by stating relationships and constraints) available such as JuliaBUGS.jl [53] and RxInfer.jl [54] where users specify directed graphical models by explicitly stating conditional dependencies between variables.
 This graph-based representation offers several advantages including clearer understanding of dependencies, more transparent model structure and assumptions, and efficient inference through algorithms that leverage the model’s graphical structure to identify conditional independence relationships.
-However, the declarative approach trades off the flexibility of Turing.jl’s imperative style, which allows procedural code with loops and conditionals that can be more expressive for certain complex modelling patterns.
-Building our domain-specific language on Distributions.jl rather than Turing.jl could enable compatibility with multiple PPLs including JuliaBUGS.jl whilst trading off Turing.jl’s expressive submodel interface.
+However, the declarative approach trades off the flexibility of Turing.jl’s imperative style, which allows procedural code, such as a loop over recursive updates for a dynamical system, that can be more expressive for certain complex modelling patterns.
+Building a domain-specific backend on Distributions.jl rather than Turing.jl could enable compatibility with multiple PPLs including JuliaBUGS.jl whilst trading off Turing.jl’s expressive submodel interface.

 A complete implementation of the prototype we present here could improve real-time analysis of infectious disease dynamics by enabling “LEGO-like” assembly of epidemiological components.
 This prototype establishes the feasibility of integrating diverse expertise whilst maintaining statistical rigour, addressing limitations of current modelling approaches.
 Such frameworks are also likely key for enabling, and increasing the robustness of, large language model assisted model construction, especially in resource-constrained settings where such capabilities could prove most valuable.
 Given the unpredictable nature of future infectious disease threats such adaptable modelling capabilities that can incorporate diverse data sources and domain expertise are needed for future public health decision making.